stadium-software/theming-kit/README.md

 ```
 7. Preview your applications to see the effect of changes you made

-### Application Properties
+## Application Properties
-The *Head* and *Theme* properties can be found by
+To locate the *Head* and *Theme* properties
-1. Clicking on the root node in the Application Explorer
+1. Click on the root node in the Application Explorer
-2. Reviewing the Application properties in the properties panel
+2. Review the Application properties in the properties panel

 ## Upgrading
 To upgrade this module